Ops226/kx-packet-inspector/docs/methodologies/cmsg-parser-discovery-playbook.md

 To understand how CMSG packets are structured, we must find where they are created.

-1.  **Start at the Core Packet Builder:** In Ghidra, go to `FUN_140fd4c10` (Proposed Name: `Msg_BuildPacketFromSchema`).
+1.  **Start at the Core Packet Builder:** In Ghidra, go to `FUN_140fd4c10` (Proposed Name: `MsgConn::BuildPacketFromSchema`).
 This function is responsible for building a packet according to a schema.
-2.  **Find All Cross-References:** Find all code cross-references to `Msg_BuildPacketFromSchema`.
+2.  **Find All Cross-References:** Find all code cross-references to `MsgConn::BuildPacketFromSchema`.
 This list represents every function in the game that initiates the construction of a CMSG packet.

 ### Phase 2: Analyze Calling Functions to Deduce Packet Structure and Purpose

-Each function that calls `Msg_BuildPacketFromSchema` corresponds to a specific CMSG packet.
+Each function that calls `MsgConn::BuildPacketFromSchema` corresponds to a specific CMSG packet.

 1.  **Select a Calling Function:** Choose one function from the cross-references discovered in Phase 1 (e.g., `FUN_140245390`).
 2.  **Examine its Code:** Analyze the decompiled code of this calling function.
 Look for:
-    *   **The Schema Address:** The second argument passed to `Msg_BuildPacketFromSchema` will be the pointer to the schema that defines this packet's structure (e.g., `&DAT_142513080`).
+    *   **The Schema Address:** The second argument passed to `MsgConn::BuildPacketFromSchema` will be the pointer to the schema that defines this packet's structure (e.g., `&DAT_142513080`).
-    *   **The Data Payload:** Identify the local variables or parameters whose values are passed as the third argument (the raw data payload) to `Msg_BuildPacketFromSchema`.
+    *   **The Data Payload:** Identify the local variables or parameters whose values are passed as the third argument (the raw data payload) to `MsgConn::BuildPacketFromSchema`.
 This data, combined with the schema, reveals the packet's fields.
-    *   **The Opcode (and Queueing Call):** Follow the control flow after `Msg_BuildPacketFromSchema` returns.
-You will typically find a call to a queueing function (e.g., `FUN_14104d760`, `QueueOutgoingPacket`).
+    *   **The Opcode (and Queueing Call):** Follow the control flow after `MsgConn::BuildPacketFromSchema` returns.
+You will typically find a call to a queueing function (e.g., `FUN_14104d760`, `MsgConn::QueuePacket`).
 The opcode for the packet is usually passed as one of the arguments to this queueing function.
     *   **Deduce Purpose:** The name and context of the calling function, along with the data it's sending, will help you deduce the packet's purpose (e.g., `CMSG_PLAYER_MOVE`, `CMSG_USE_SKILL`).

 ### Phase 3: Decode the Schema and Document